Skip to main content

 Is a tip-out fair, and is it legal?

 Tip-outs to other tipped employees who are part of the service are common and generally allowed.
 Rules get stricter about including managers, owners, or back-of-house staff, and they vary by state and by whether the employer takes a tip credit.
-For how shared pools work, read tip pooling rules.
+For how shared pools work, read tip pooling, and for the state picture, tip pooling laws by state.

 Track it without the mental math